-2.8.3.
+2.8.4.
 Arrangements for safe storage of ingredients and condiments in kitchens.

 The Noon Meal Employees have been instructed to clean and dry the cooking and serving utensils properly every day after use.
-Ingredients are stored in proper containers ,which is protected from moisture, pests etc., Ingredients used for cooking, foodgrains, pulses, vegetables, cooking oil and condiments, is free from adulteration and pest infestation, and used only after proper cleaning and washing.
+Ingredients are stored in proper containers, which is protected from moisture, pests etc., Ingredients used for cooking, food grains, pulses, vegetables, cooking oil and condiments is free from adulteration and pest infestation, and used only after proper cleaning and washing.

-2.8.4.
+2.8.5.
 Steps taken to ensure implementation of guidelines dated 13.2.2015 on food safety and hygiene in school level kitchens under Mid Day Meal Scheme.

-All Noon Meal Employees are provided with training at regular intervals to orient the employees on nutrition, health, personal hygiene like regular cutting of nails, washing hands / feet with soaps before commencement of cooking / serving, food preparation, maintenance of hygiene, cleaning of cooking and serving utensils, storage and environmental protection in the disposal of wastage.
+All Noon Meal Employees are provided with training at regular intervals on nutrition, health, personal hygiene like regular cutting of nails, washing hands / feet with soaps before commencement of cooking / Page 24 of 74 serving, food preparation, maintenance of hygiene, cleaning of cooking and serving utensils, storage and environmental protection in the disposal of wastage.